Taymyr Autonomous Okrug: Administrative divisions

 The city of Norilsk, even though it is geographically located within Taymyr Autonomous Okrug, was administratively subordinated directly to Krasnoyarsk Krai prior to the merger.
 This also applied to the urban-type settlement of Snezhnogorsk, which was administratively subordinated to Norilsk.
 Therefore, the okrug's population reported by the Census authorities does not include the populations of Norilsk and Snezhnogorsk.

 In popular culture

 Although not actually having been filmed in Taymyr, it is depicted in the 1985 film White Nights, starring Mikhail Baryshnikov and Gregory Hines.
-During the opening moments of the film, Baryshnikov's character Nikolai Rodchenko - a Soviet defector - is on a passenger plane that crash lands at "Norilsk Air Base."
-He later is taken into the home of Hines' character - a US defector - and his wife (played by Isabella Rossellini), where they advise him that he is in Taymyr upon regaining consciousness.
+During the opening moments of the film, Baryshnikov's character Nikolai Rodchenko – a Soviet defector – is on a passenger plane that crash lands at "Norilsk Air Base".
+He later is taken into the home of Hines' character – a US defector – and his wife (played by Isabella Rossellini), where they advise him that he is in Taymyr upon regaining consciousness.

+Taymyr is featured in the 2020 simulation video game SnowRunner as the third playable region of the game.